jrb00013/vhdl-based-cpu/README.md

 # VHDL RISC-Style CPU with Custom ISA 🖥️

-My VHDL that I built back in school, which consists of essential components like the ALU, control unit, registers, and memory.
+My VHDL that I built back in school, which consists of essential components for a simple RISC-Style CPU like the ALU, control unit, registers, and memory, all customized.

 I used Quartus Prime as my VHDL compiler but you can also use VIVADO.
 I also recommend pulling the repo while in your src file directory for Quartus Prime as it is the eas